 Heather Smyth (HS): We’ve been doing a lot of work to understand how functional ingredients can change and how we can modify them to create a more pleasurable eating experience for consumers.
 We have a unique offering here, with both a fundamental understanding of human oral physiology and sensory science, as well as the chemical engineering, structural or physical properties of food.

-IB: Consumer demand for plant-based food is rising steadily, but the food industry has struggled in providing a plant-based experience that emulates the overall taste, texture, and aroma of meat.
+MT: Consumer demand for plant-based food is rising steadily, but the food industry has struggled in providing a plant-based experience that emulates the overall taste, texture, and aroma of meat.
 Why is this so challenging for plant-based proteins?

 HS: Well, they’re not meat proteins to start with!
 They don’t functionally behave the same way that meat proteins do.
 So, they don’t release juiciness like a beef burger does or break down in the same way.
 And they don’t have that elastic quality when you’re eating a meat burger.
 We need to understand why they’re different, how they’re different and what consumers are really looking for from meat alternative products.

-IB: How will this grant help uncover the differences between plant-based proteins and meat, especially in how they behave in foods we love to enjoy like burgers?
+MT: How will this grant help uncover the differences between plant-based proteins and meat, especially in how they behave in foods we love to enjoy like burgers?

 JS: As we eat food, we chew it, it interacts with saliva, it breaks down and that food is transformed quite dramatically.
 My research tries to understand that process in a mechanical sense and how that links to our sensory perception of the food, both in texture and taste.
 What is it that’s different about the structure in the product that leads to a difference in perception?
 If we can get a better handle on that, then we can deliver a seamless sensory experience and emulate as many features as possible with plant-based meat.

-IB: In many ways this research grant is quite timely as consumer demand for plant-based foods has been rising steadily for the past few years, as has the global population and awareness of the global climate crisis.
+MT: In many ways this research grant is quite timely as consumer demand for plant-based foods has been rising steadily for the past few years, as has the global population and awareness of the global climate crisis.
 Why do you think people are adopting more meat alternatives into their diet and will consumers’ desires help drive it forward?

 HS: Certainly, there’s a strong consumer drive for food products that are more sustainable and allow us to make choices that are better for the environment.
 Let’s say there’s a protein shortage in the future if our population doubles as is predicted, we still need to feed all those people and they’ll want to eat something that’s both sustainable and delicious.